Active Directory (AD) Security

 What is Active Directory Security?

-Active Directory (AD) is prevalent among enterprises and small to medium businesses that use Windows devices since AD is a key component of the operating system’s architecture.
-It allows IT teams to exercise more control over access and security, serving as a centralized, standard system that enables system administrators to automatically manage their domains, account users, and devices (computers, printers, etc.) in their networks.
+Active Directory (AD) is prevalent among enterprises and small to medium businesses that use Windows devices because AD is a key component of the operating system’s architecture.
+It enables IT teams to exercise more control over access and security, serving as a centralized, standard system that enables system administrators to automatically manage their domains, account users, and devices (computers, printers, etc.) in their networks.

 Active Directory also provides several functions: storing centralized data, managing communication between domains, and implementing secure certificates.